Pink Flower

 This led us to a flippable tent-card format, which supported the discussion and pacing of the game by allowing groups to gather around a shared artefact and focus on one scenario step at a time.

-To keep the exercise engaging, we retained an element of unpredictability through Inject Cards, introducing realistic curveballs without overwhelming beginners.
+To keep the exercise engaging, we kept our Chance Cards as an opportunity to introduce realistic curveballs without overwhelming beginners.

 A low-fidelity mockup of our proposed concept, showing mid-gameplay interaction with a timer and scenario progression.